Dashboard

 Pod Disruption Budget

-Deployments, StatefulSets, DaemonSets, pods, services, ingresses, CronJobs, volumes, autoscalers, roles and bindings: 24 resource types land in one living graph with their edges and history, alongside the clouds the cluster runs on.
+Deployments, StatefulSets, DaemonSets, pods, services, ingresses, CronJobs, volumes, autoscalers, roles and bindings: 24 resource types land in one graph with their edges and history, alongside the clouds the cluster runs on.

 The failures Kubernetes hides well